JaqiKal/pixavibe/README.md

 <summary>Known and unsolved issues</summary>
 <br>

 - Hashtag Error [BUG#68](https://github.com/JaqiKal/pixavibe-frontend/issues/68): The errors indicate that the response data does not contain the expected 'hashtag_ids' field.
 Instead, the response contains an empty 'hashtags' array.
 This suggests that the hashtags are not being properly associated with the post.
 Trouble shooting activities have been undertaken, also by senior developers but solution has not been found yet.
-The feature has been moved to the BUG lane on the Kanban board and will be revisited in future improvements of the Pixavibe app.
+The feature has a bug registerd (in Kanban board) and will be revisited in future improvements of the Pixavibe app.
 To maintain a smooth user experience, the hashtag feature is retained in the codebase, but the multiselect form has been removed from the PostCreateForm and PostEditForm.
 - When loading certain pages, 401/400 errors occur due to the absence or expiration of an authorization token, or when invalid form input is provided.
 These instances include:
   - Mounting when not logged in
   - Redirecting a logged-in user away from the sign-up/sign-in page
   - Submitting a sign-in form without entering a username.
 Expired access token that is refreshed in the background, leading to eventual success